Welpyes/andreenix/readme.md

 **What does this script do?**
 1. installs necessary packages .
-2. Helps you setup launch scripts and accounts
+2. Helps you setup launch scripts and account
-3. Installs a (pseudo) Bootloader and Display Manager
 4. Guides you on installing a desktop environment while also giving you freedom to pick one yourself

 ### Applications Download